07734willy/PyRepl/README.md

 ### Installation

 To install the plugin, you'll likely want to use some plugin manager.
-Below is an example using Vim-Plug, but you're free to use whichever you prefer.
+Below is an examples using Vim-Plug and Vundle, but you're free to use whichever you prefer.

 #### [**Vim-Plug**](https://github.com/junegunn/vim-plug)